Alfre Woodard

 Biography

-Alfre directed and produced, Nelson Mandela’s Favorite African Folktales, which won the 2010 Audiobook of the Year, and garnered a 2010 Grammy Award nomination for “Best Children’s Spoken Word Album.”
-The audiobook hosts a collaboration of talent both broad and diverse, featuring: Matt Damon, Don Cheadle, Helen Mirren, Alan Rickman, and Samuel L. Jackson.
+She directed and produced NELSON MANDELA’S FAVORITE AFRICAN FOLKTALES, which garnered her a Grammy Award nomination for “Best Children’s Spoken Word Album”.
+It hosts a collaboration of talent both broad and diverse, featuring Matt Damon, Don Cheadle, Helen Mirren, Alan Rickman, and Samuel L. Jackson.